Honda Jazz Review 2026: Price, specs & boot space

 There’s enough adjustment in the steering wheel for most Jazz buyers to find a comfortable driving position, too.

-With the rear seats in use, the boot is a decent size if not a huge amount bigger than rivals.
-Officially, it can swallow up to 304-litres of luggage, while it’s a fairly practical shape.
-Access is easy, with only a small lip, and there’s a useful cubby under the floor for hiding away anything you may wish to hide.
+With the rear seats in use, the boot is not a huge amount bigger than rivals – indeed, rivals like the Polo offer more space.
+Officially, the Jazz can swallow up to 304 litres of luggage, which is actually about 50 litres smaller than the previous-generation car.
+That's because of the various electrical gubbins needed for the hybrid system.
+But it’s a fairly practical shape and access is easy, with only a small lip, and there’s a useful cubby under the floor for hiding away anything you may wish to hide.

 Like its predecessors, the Jazz has a party piece in the form of its Magic Seats.
-Essentially, the rear bench can flip and fold to provide up to 1205-litres of luggage space.
-Doing so is child’s play, and it’s genuinely incredible what you can fit in the back of the Jazz - from a mountain bike to plants from the garden centre (and you can keep them upright).
-Maybe we’re just easily impressed.
+Essentially, the rear bench can flip and fold to provide up to 1205 litres of luggage space.
+Doing so is child’s play, and it’s genuinely incredible what you can fit in the back of the Jazz, from a mountain bike to plants from the garden centre (and you can keep them upright).

 Handling and ride quality: What is the Honda Jazz like to drive?

 Visibility is excellent in the Honda Jazz, thanks to a slightly higher than normal seating position and a huge front windscreen with ultra-thin pillars.
-The sloping bonnet design makes it difficult to judge where the front of the car is, but that’s true for most modern small cars - and front parking sensors are standard on all new models, and all but entry-level Honda Jazz SE models when buying used.
+The sloping bonnet design makes it difficult to judge where the front of the car is, but that’s true for most modern small cars, and front parking sensors are standard on all post-facelift models, and all but entry-level Honda Jazz SE models pre-facelift.

 Big door mirrors help with city driving, too, although it’s a shame that the Jazz doesn’t get the same clever digital rear-view camera as the Honda E electric car.
-Its relatively boxy shape and compact dimensions mean the Honda Jazz is quite an easy car to slot into parking spaces, helped too by the rear-view camera of Jazz EX used models.
-Every Jazz trim except the Elegance has this camera when looking to buy a new car.
+Its relatively boxy shape and compact dimensions mean the Honda Jazz is quite an easy car to slot into parking spaces, helped too by the rear-view camera that you can find on Jazz EX pre-facelift, and every Jazz trim except the Elegance post-facelift.

 Out of town, the Honda Jazz does a commendable job of feeling like a much bigger, grown-up car.
-It’s not as fun to drive as a Ford Fiesta down a winding road, but it feels safe and assured, without leaning too much in bends.
+It’s not as fun to drive as something a Ford Fiesta down a winding road, but it feels safe and assured, without leaning too much in bends.
+The 2023 facelift brought in a new trim, the Jazz Advance Sport, which has stiffer suspension and weightier steering and promises a more engaging experience behind the wheel, but we've not tried it yet.

-It’s a shame, however, that the Honda Jazz rides so harshly on bumpy roads.
-Hit a pothole and you’ll notice a severe ‘thwack’ as it shudders through the cabin, and your passengers will complain if you don’t slow down to near-walking pace for potholes.
+It’s a shame that the Honda Jazz rides somewhat harshly on bumpy roads.
+Hit a pothole and you’ll notice a severe ‘thwack’ as it shudders through the cabin.

-The Honda Jazz is only sold with one engine and gearbox in the UK.
-This is a hybrid setup, comprising of a 1.5-litre petrol engine combined with two electric motors and a compact lithium-ion battery pack.
+The Honda Jazz is only sold with one engine and gearbox in the UK, but the pre- and post-facelift models have different levels of power.
+Both use a hybrid setup, comprising of a 1.5-litre petrol engine combined with two electric motors and a compact lithium-ion battery pack.

-It’s all quite complicated stuff but it suits the car very well and it won’t take long for you to get used to how it works.
-As there are no gears to worry about and acceleration is pretty much instantaneous, the Honda Jazz is a very easy and relaxing car to drive and one of the best hybrid cars going.
+Unusually, there's no traditional gearbox – instead, the hybrid system uses the petrol engine with two electric motors and a fixed single-speed ration.
+The hybrid system constantly adjusts the balance the engine and the motors.
+But all you really need to know is that it drives like an automatic – it’s all quite complicated stuff but it suits the car very well and it won’t take long for you to get used to how it works.
+As there are no gears to worry about and acceleration is pretty much instantaneous.
+Overall, the Honda Jazz is a very easy and relaxing car to drive and one of the best hybrid cars going.

 Pleasingly, the hybrid system is so good at what it does that you’ll struggle to distinguish which mode it’s in.
 Listen carefully and there’s a slight thrum as the petrol engine kicks in but, with the radio on, you’re not going to notice it.
-When the petrol’s running, it’s considerably quieter than three-cylinder alternatives.
+When the petrol’s running, it’s considerably quieter than three-cylinder alternatives – apart from under hard acceleration, which sends the revs sky high until you lift off the throttle.

 All Honda Jazz models use a wide-view front camera to monitor the road ahead.
 This enables features like the Collision Mitigation Braking System, which can notify the driver and even apply the brakes to prevent a collision (or at least reduce the impact).
 Honda claims that it goes further than more rudimentary systems, able to spot pedestrians in the road at night or identify an oncoming vehicle during turning.